 Total Bikes Sales Invalid DAX = CALCULATE( [Total Sales], FILTER(REMOVEFILTERS(Products[Category]), Products[Category] = "Bikes") )

-REMOVEFILTERS() has the same syntax as ALL().
+REMOVEFILTERS() in DAX has the same syntax as ALL().
 You can pass a table, or 1 (or more) columns, or nothing as the parameter(s).

 Total Sales All Products = CALCULATE([Total Sales], REMOVEFILTERS(Products))